-The Clipper system is due to be replaced by 2019, however the existing equipequipment needs to be replaced to address its on going performance reliability issues.
+The Clipper system is due to be replaced by 2019, however the existing equipment was installed in 2007 and has an operating life of 5 years.
+The current equipment needs to be replaced to address its on going performance reliability issues.
 Replacing the equipment at this juncture will allow for integration with the new Radio system providing single sign on for operators and enable the agency to leverage newer technology as an adjunct to the Clipper system.